 Complaints dealt with under other procedures:

-- Complaints about Adult Social Care Services.
-The main provider of adult social care services is Sirona Care and Health, a community interest company.
+- Complaints about Adult Social Care & Health Services: The main provider of adult social care services is Sirona Care and Health, a community interest company.
 Other independent organisations such as residential care homes, nursing homes and domiciliary care agencies also provide services on behalf of the Council.
 Complaints about services that are provided by one of these organisations should be directed to the service provider in the first instance.
 The Council deals with complaints about: